fkaduk/kobodeck/README.md

 This section explains in more details how the program works internally.
 It shouldn't be necessary to read this to operate the program.

+I wrote this to sync unread articles to my Kobo ebook reader, but it should work everywhere you can compile a go program, which includes GNU/Linux, Mac OS X, Windows and FreeBSD systems.

+I wrote this in Go to get familiar with the language but also because it simplifies deployment: a single static binary can be shipped instead of having to ship a full interpreter in my normal language of choice (Python).

 File synchronisation and deletion
 ---------------------------------